cboettig/nonparametric-bayes/BUGS/step_ahead_plots.Rmd

+---
+layout: page
-## One-step ahead predictor plots and forecasting plots
+---## One-step ahead predictor plots and forecasting plots

 Set our usual plotting options for the notebook